Chmood/roots/README.md

 * Using bower_components for bootrstrap's stylesheets and plugins
 * Added sass-bootstrap support with compass and cssmin tasks
-* Added a custom bootstrap.{less,sass}, not using the one in bower_components
+* Added a custom bootstrap.{less,sass}, not using the one in bower_components ** Plus a custom variables.{less,sass} overide
 * jshint-stylish for better reports
 * CSS autoprefixer task
 * Modernizr custom minimal build
-* Configurable dist folder for production use
+* Configurable dist folder for optimized production builds

 # [Roots Theme](http://roots.io/)